orrbcit/firebase_demo_files/README.md

 - This example includes a DOM element listener, which initiates a read from the database, to return a list that is dislayed as simple text (no style).

+#### misc_relevant_bits
+- Files from lecture slides.
+Demonstrates asynch calls, use of promise, localStorage, and URI redirection with appended data

+#### chat_demo
+- A live chat mini-project.